 - How confident are we that our actions will yield the tangible and intangible benefits promised by the business case?

 - Do we understand the true business impact and cost of doing nothing?

 - How do we increase the reliability and credibility of our business case analyses, and therein, how can we increase the confidence of our sustainability investment decision-making?

 Value Creation = Business + Sustainability

-Frequently, benefits of this sort are intangible, uncertain and generally difficult to quantify in ways that are credible and agreeable to all decision-makers.
-Determining the appropriate level of analysis, who must be engaged, what input is required, etc., is often a challenge requiring innovative, clever leadership, clear process and strong cross functional engagement to ensure success.
+Frequently, benefits of this sort are intangible, uncertain, and generally difficult to quantify in ways that are credible and agreeable to all decision-makers.
+Determining the appropriate level of analysis, who must be engaged, what input is required, etc., is often a challenge requiring innovative, clever leadership, a clear process, and strong cross-functional engagement to ensure success.
 Commonly, those that pursue such efforts ensure they always ask: